Lori in her car on a road trip

 Mistakes on a Road Trip

-Car problems are bad enough at home but being away in a unfamiliar area makes things seem so much worse.
+Any problem on the road can seem huge.
+Problems are bad enough at home but being away in a unfamiliar area makes things seem so much worse.
 When you’re out of your comfort zone, even the smallest thing that happens can be overwhelming.

 That’s why it’s important to anticipate the many challenges of road trip travel.
-This doesn’t mean you can’t be spontaneous or have fun.
+It doesn’t mean you can’t be spontaneous or have fun.
 It just means some advance planning and having a few contingency measures in place to ensure a smooth journey.

 This list contains a few of the most common mistakes on a road trip that could cause problems and how to avoid them.

-Before you start out on your road trip, servicing and checking your vehicle is critical because it ensures that your car is in good condition and can handle the demands of a long journey.
+Not checking your vehicle before you head out is one of the biggest mistakes on a road trip.
+Servicing and inspecting your vehicle is critical because it ensures that your car is in good condition and can handle the demands of a long journey.

-Road trips often involve driving for hours on end, through varying terrain and weather conditions, so it’s essential to make sure that your vehicle is up to the task.
+Road trips often involve driving for long hours, through varying terrain and weather conditions.
+It’s essential to make sure that your vehicle is up to the task.
+Checking your vehicle before your road trip can help you find simple problems that could turn into major obstacles while traveling.

 2. Forgetting to Pack Essential Items